tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

 .. code:: python

    >>> repo.log()
-   * 0cdd8c833f654d18ddc2b089fabee93c32c9c155 (new) : commit on `new` branch adding a sample to dummy_dataset
+   * 0cdd8c833f654d18ddc2b089fabee93c32c9c155 (new) : commit on `new` branch adding a sample to dummy_cellstore
-   * b21ebbeeece723bf7aa2157eb2e8742a043df7d0 (master) (testbranch) : first commit with a single sample added to a dummy dataset
+   * b21ebbeeece723bf7aa2157eb2e8742a043df7d0 (master) (testbranch) : first commit with a single sample added to a dummy cellstore

 The meaning is exactally what one would intuit. we made some changes, they were reflected on the ``new`` branch, but the ``master`` and ``testbranch`` branches